-Bay leaves are essential to all gumbos, boiled shrimp and great marinara sauces.
-Usually 2-3 leaves are plenty (too many can make a dish bitter) in a dish serving 4 to 6 people.
-Generally, the leaves are removed before serving.
+Usually 2-3 bay leaves are plenty (too many can make a dish bitter) in a dish serving 4 to 6 people.
+Generally, bay leaves are removed before serving.